-I started my epic three months trip last year around New Zealand and the Pacific Islands, with Johnny from OneStep4Ward in the supposed land of the cannibals.
+Last year I started my epic three month trip around New Zealand and the Pacific Islands in the supposed land of the cannibals with Johnny from OneStep4Ward.
 It still feels really surreal to say I was there.

-Considering the fact that I am writing this with all limbs attached – We weren’t used as dinner by the tribe who we stayed with in Madang.
+Considering that I am writing this with all limbs attached – we weren’t used as dinner by the tribe we stayed with in Madang.
 In fact, I look back on my time in PNG with fond and happy memories.
 But it wasn’t without dodgy moments.
-When I returned from a place where people half-expected me to get butchered – the question changed to one of a more relevant nature, for the ambitious traveller who wants to go to the next level of adventure; Is Papua New Guinea safe to travel?
+When I returned from a place where people half-expected me to get butchered – the question changed from “Why?” to one of a more relevant nature, for the ambitious traveller who wants to go to the next level of adventure; Is Papua New Guinea safe to travel?
 Would I recommend the place to backpackers?
 What’s it like?

 Before I discuss the safety issue – I’ll give you the lowdown on the logistics…

 How To Get There

 Papua New Guinea isn’t the kind of country you can just get up and go to from most places in the world.
 We chose the best option – which is to fly from Australia.
 Papua New Guinea is rich in certain natural resources and Australians travel there to work in mining.

 The capital, Port Moresby, is not linked by road to any of the other major towns and many highland villages can only be reached by light aircraft or on foot.
 Getting around Port Moresby we used PMV’s (Public Motor Vehicles) which are crowded mini vans with jungle/reggae music blasting.
 If you want to go off the beaten track even more – you’ll need to get a domestic flight.
 We flew to Madang – that’s a whole new article.